tzbodula/SpaceGame/README.md

 - Sprites and their corresponding objects have the same name following their respective "_" s.
 Ex) `spr_playerShip and obj_playerShip`

 ##  Rooms
-The game has 4 rooms:
+The game has 8 rooms:

-- `rm_outerSpace` is  pixels.
-All other rooms are 1366x768 pixels which scales to a 1920x1080 play area.
-- `rm_titleScreen`: Title screen where player can choose between starting the tutorial or game.
+- `rm_titleScreen`: Title screen where player can choose between the tutorial, game, or credits.
-- `rm_introScene`: Text scene which leads to a tutorial where the player can learn about the context and controls of the game.
+- `rm_introScene`: Text scene preluding the tutorial in which the player can learn about the context and controls of the game.
 - `rm_shipInterior`: Inside of player's ship, where they can repair, upgrade, and restart their ship.
+- `rm_shipInterior_DuringWave`: Inside of player's ship with specifications that increase user interactability .
-- `rm_outerSpace`: Combat area where player will interact with enemies.
+- `rm_outerSpace`: Combat area where player will interact with enemies and have their resources displayed.
+- `rm_shop`: Interactable interface for the purchasing of item refills and upgrades.
+- `rm_shop_Tutorial`: Non-interactable interface for viewing the shop.
+This is specifically utilized during the tutorial.
+- `rm_gameOver`: Player is met with a win/lose screen.
+Depending on their win status, players are shown different sequences.

 ##  Sprites